Austroaeschna ingrid

 known as the Grampians darner.
 It is known only from the Grampians in western Victoria, Australia, where it inhabits small streams and bogs.

 Austroaeschna ingrid is a very dark dragonfly with pale markings.
 It appears similar to the S-spot darner, Austroaeschna christine, the multi-spotted darner, Austroaeschna multipunctata, and the Sydney mountain darner, Austroaeschna obscura.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+In 2008, Günther Theischinger named this species ingrid, honouring his granddaughter Ingrid.